Skip to main content

 }

-// Assume there is a ResourceKey<StreamCodec< super RegistryFriendlyByteBuf, ? extends ExampleObject>> DISPATCH
+// Assume there is a ResourceKey<StreamCodec<? super RegistryFriendlyByteBuf, ? extends ExampleObject>> DISPATCH

 public static final StreamCodec<RegistryFriendlyByteBuf, ExampleObject> DISPATCH_STREAM_CODEC =